DbMaintain/docs/content/docs/maven-goals.md

 disableConstraints
 ==================

-Task that disables or drops all foreign key and not null constraints.
+Disables or drops all foreign key and not null constraints.

 One or more [databases](#database-configuration-element) must be specified as child elements.